binraider/UmbracoCustomVBP/README.md

 #### 404 File

     <add key="vbp:404document" value="thecompany-foundation-annual-review-2020/index.html" />
-This is a path to your default document.
-You could put a custom 404.html page in the root of the container, and reference that like this:
+This is a path to your default 404 file.
+Alternatively you could put a custom 404.html page in the root of the container, and reference that like this:

     <add key="vbp:404document" value="404.html" />